Effects of exchange and weak Dzyaloshinsky-Moriya anisotropies on thermodynamic characteristics of spin-gapped magnets: Introduction

-On the other hand, it is more effective to calculate grand canonical potential $\Omega$, e.g. in the path integral formalism \cite{cooper,andersen,ouryee,klbookfi} to get more complete information about thermodynamics of the system.
-This will be convenient to study possible modification of condensate wave function, entropy, $S=-(\partial\Omega/\partial T)$, heat capacity, $C_H=T(\partial S/\partial T)$, magnetization $M=-(\partial\Omega/\partial H)$, etc. due to anisotropies.
+In order to get more information about thermodynamics of the system we exploit the grand canonical thermodynamic potential $\Omega$, which may be evaluated in the path integral formalism\cite{andersen,cooper,klbookfi,ouryee}.
+This will be convenient to study the modification of the condensate wave function, entropy $S=-(\partial\Omega/\partial T)$, heat capacity $C_H=T(\partial S/\partial T)$, magnetization $M=-(\partial\Omega/\partial H)$, and possibly other physical quantities due to anisotropies.

-In our previous work \cite{ourpart1} we derived an explicit expression of $\Omega$ for homogenous system of bosons, described by the Hamiltonian (\ref{Hbde}).
-Minimization of thermodynamic potential with respect to the phase $\xi$ and condensate fraction, $\rho_0$, together with the requirement of dynamical stability of BEC led to following conclusions (see Table 1 of \cite{ourpart1}).
+In our previous work\cite{ourpart1} we have derived an explicit expression for $\Omega$ of a homogenous system of bosons, described by the Hamiltonian in Eq.\,(\ref{Hbde}).
+Minimization of thermodynamic potential with respect to the phase $\xi$ and condensate fraction $\rho_0$, together with the requirement of dynamical stability of BEC led to following conclusions (see Table 1 of Ref.\, \cite{ourpart1}).

-a) The condensate has a definite phase \cite{barnett}, which is independent of temperature or magnetic field.
+(a) The condensate has a definite phase\cite{barnett}, which is independent of temperature or magnetic field.

-b) The phase angle $\Theta$ may have only discrete values, namely $\Theta=\pi n$ and $\Theta=\pi/2+2\pi n$ ($n=0, \pm 1 , \pm 2...$) for an equilibrium system of bosons without and with DM interaction, respectively.
+(b) The phase angle $\Theta$ may have only discrete values, namely $\Theta=\pi n$ and $\Theta=\pi/2+2\pi n$ ($n=0, \pm 1 , \pm 2...$) for an equilibrium system of bosons without and with DM interaction, respectively.

-c) The presence of a weak DM interaction even with a tiny intensity smears out the phase transition from BEC $\Rightarrow$ normal phase into a crossover, i.e, the condensate fraction may vanish only asymptotically by increasing the temperature.
-Besides, the DM interaction fixes the direction of staggered magnetization, predicted by Matsumoto \emph{et al.} \ci{matsumoto2008}, based on symmetry considerations.
+(c) The presence of a weak DM interaction even with a tiny strength smears out the phase transition from BEC to normal phase into a crossover, i.e, the condensate fraction may vanish only asymptotically by increasing the temperature.
+Besides, the DM interaction fixes the direction of staggered magnetization, predicted by Matsumoto {\it et al.}\ci{matsumoto2008}, based on symmetry considerations.

-We have discussed also possible effects of such phase locking into well known phenomena such as interference, Josephson current and Kibble-Zurek mechanism in quantum magnets.
-In the present work we shall study the modification of some physical observables due to EA and DM anisotropies given by Eq.\,(1.2).
+In the present work we shall study the modification of some physical observables due to EA and DM anisotropies given by Eq.\,(\ref{Hbde}).

-This paper is organized as follows.
-In section II we discuss properties of main equations of present approach; In section III we analyze the role of anisotropies for the thermodynamic parameters such as anomalous density, self energies, magnetization and heat capacity.
-We compare our theoretical results with experimental ones for the TlCuCl$_3$ compound in section IV and summarize our main results in section V.
+The rest of this paper is organized as follows.
+In Section II we discuss the properties of main equations of the present approach.
+In Section III we analyze the role of anisotropies for the thermodynamic parameters such as anomalous density, self-energies, magnetization and heat capacity.
+We compare our theoretical results with experimental ones for the TlCuCl$_3$ compound in Section IV and summarize our main results in Section V.